rabbitmq/rabbitmq-website/site/upgrade.md

 ### Blue-Green Deployment Upgrades

-The Blue/Green deployment strategy offers the benefit of making the upgrade process safier at the cost of temporary increasing infrastructure footprint.
+The Blue/Green deployment strategy offers the benefit of making the upgrade process safer at the cost of temporary increasing infrastructure footprint.
 The safety aspect comes from the fact that the operator can abort an upgrade by switching applications back to the existing cluster.